 If you are an American citizen traveling to the United States of America with your French partner, there are certain considerations that you should keep in mind.
-Afterall, different nationalities come with different passports which, in turn, come with different restrictions.
-Here are some things you need to think about to ensure a smooth trip back to the USA with your chéri.e.
+After all, different nationalities come with different passports which, in turn, come with different restrictions.
+I want you to have a smooth trip back to the USA with your chéri.e., so here’s a look at what it’s like traveling to the U.S. with your French partner, from applying for an ESTA to passing through customs.

 French Partner: PACS or Marriage?

 In France, PACS and marriage, although not equivalent under French law, afford many of the same rights.
 Outside of France, PACS (pacte civil de solidarité) is not legally recognized as an official union in many countries.
 The United States is one of those countries.
 To be clear, your PACS to a French citizen offers your partner no special rights or privileges on US territory.
 It would be no different than you having a boyfriend or girlfriend.

 Marriages in France, on the other hand, are recognized in most countries and specifically in the USA.
 This legal union extends more protection and privilege to your French partner when traveling.
 For example, throughout most of the COVID pandemic, spouses of American citizens were allowed to enter the United States.
 PACS partners were not included in this exception and had to wait for borders to reopen to the public.

 It’s a good idea to keep a copy of your marriage certificate and/or family book handy when traveling.
 A translation can be helpful as well!
 You never know when you might need to prove your relationship.